lawrenceong001/PactTest/readme.md

 Another option would be to store these pacts using a Pact broker.
 [PactFlow](https://pactflow.io) is a cloud-based service which offers this functionality.

 A local copy of the Pact broker can also be instantiated.
 It requires a Postgres database for storage.
 The documentation [here](https://docs.pact.io/pact_broker/docker_images/pactfoundation/) provides ample information and guidance.
 A Docker compose file is also provided [here](https://github.com/pact-foundation/pact-broker-docker/blob/master/docker-compose.yml) which include a Postgres instance for experimental use.
+The steps to start and stop this version is included below.

 Once a Pact broker has been enabled, the pact file can then be pushed into its repository.

+A PowerShell script is included to start Pact Broker.
+To start this, from the root of this project, type in the following command in a Powershell window:
+		``.\scripts\StartPactBroker.ps1``

+This will start the Pact Broker.
+Head on to ``http://localhost:9292`` to access the application.

+To stop the broker, start another PowerShell window, and type in the following command at the root of this project:
+		``.\scripts\StopPactBroker.ps1``

 ### Generate the specifications based on expectations